gradle/gradle/design-docs/features/faster-builds/faster-incremental-builds/reduced-directory-scanning/README.md

 - fileSnapshots in-memory cache can now use weak references for values.
   - loaded fileSnapshots will get GCd under memory pressure which works fine with the new up-to-date checking.

+### Improvement: Change snapshot persistence to use shared tree snapshots

+There is currently duplication in the snapshots of outputs and inputs of dependent tasks.
+Change persistence of input and output snapshots to reference shared tree snapshots.
+An input or output snapshot might be composed of multiple tree snapshots.

 ### Incremental build reuses directory scanning results in most cases